 Fox Mountain Guides and Climbing School offers Rock Climbing and Ice Climbing trips tailoring to individuals, families, groups, beginners and climbing skills courses for experienced climbers seeking to expand their skills and knowledge.
 They also offer climbing Instructor training and certifications in North Carolina through the AMGA Climbing Wall Instructor, Single Pitch Instructor and Rock Instructor Programs.
 Fox Mountain Guides is the Southeast’s only Climbing School to gain Accreditation from the American Mountain Guides Association.
 Visit their website at foxmountainguides.com or give them a call at 1-888-284-8433 for more information.

-10% Discount on day passes for AAC Members
+10% Discount on day passes

 121 Seaboard Ln.